nkh/ftl/config/ftl/etc/man/ftl.md

 # SEE ALSO

-ranger, fff, clifm, lfm, nnn, vifm, broot, ...
+ranger, fff, clifm, lfm, nnn, vifm, broot, gitfm, ...